dveytia/test-mordecai/README.md

 	cd (path to working directory)

 	docker run -d -p 127.0.0.1:9200:9200 -v (path to wd)\geonames_index:/usr/share/elasticsearch/data elasticsearch:5.5.2

+Or

+	docker run -d -p 127.0.0.1:9200:9200 -v $(pwd)/geonames_index/:/usr/share/elasticsearch/data elasticsearch:5.5.2

-And then one of the following commands
+And then one of the following commands:

 	(path to conda env python.exe) (name of .py script to run)

-	jupyter-lab
+	jupyter-lab # then select mordecai_env_3.8 for the kernel